 - Students will feel valued as learners.

-Positive climate and good discipline
+Positive climate and school culture

-To enhance school climate and discipline by:
+To enhance school climate by:

 - maximising student participation in decision-making and ensuring that principles of equity and fairness are reflected in school practice